 NHS or Private Rehab

-Historically, may people used to access detox or rehab with help from their local authority.
+Historically, may people used to access detox or rehab in Bristol with help from their local authority.
 Over recent years, so many detox centres and rehabilitation clinics have closed due to funding cuts.
 Whilst there are a range of community options, funding for rehab can be very difficult to get.
 Where it is possible, there are often long waiting lists.

 Of course, NHS rehab is favourable as it ensures that finance is not a barrier.
 If you are able to access funding, we strongly recommend you take advantage of that possibility.